 Subsidiaries Restrictions SBI Life Insurance Ltd. As per regulations, the only way to transfer capital to parent bank is to pay dividends in accordance with Section 49 of Insurance Act, 1938.
 SBI General Insurance Co.
 Ltd. Solvency ratio of 1.7 to be always maintained by the company, as mandated by Company board.
 Capital transfer will not be allowed if this limit is breached.
 SBI Cards & Payment Services Ltd. SBI Card can return share capital to SBI only by way of buy back of shares in accordance with the provisions of Companies Act, SEBI and RBI regulations.
 SBI Funds Mgmt.
 Pvt.
 Ltd. Any action of the Company in terms of dividend, capital changes, share buy-back, issuances or allotments, etc are covered in the JV agreement either directly or indirectly.
 The JV agreement provides that for all such action affirmative vote of at least one associate director of Amundi and SBI on the Board will be required.
 In terms of Companies Act too approval from the Board and shareholders will be a pre-requisite.
-SBI Capital Markets Ltd. Transfer of capital from SBICAP to the parent SBI, would be subject to the below: 1.(a) As per SEBI Merchant Bankers Regulations 1992, a category I Merchant Banker requires a minimum Net worth of Rs.
+SBI Capital Markets Ltd. Transfer of capital from SBICAP to the parent SBI, would be subject to the below: (a) As per SEBI Merchant Bankers Regulations 1992, a category I Merchant Banker requires a minimum Net worth of Rs.
 5 crores.
-Further if any Transfer of funds leads to change in control approval from SEBI shall be required.
-1.(b) As per SEBI (Research Analyst) Regulations, 2014, a research analyst who is a body corporate requires a Networth of Rs.
+Further if any Transfer of funds leads to change in control approval from SEBI shall be required. (b) As per SEBI (Research Analyst) Regulations, 2014, a research analyst who is a body corporate requires a Networh of Rs.
 25 lakhs.
 Further if any Transfer of funds leads to change in control approval from SEBI shall be required.
-2.Article 60 of AOA of SBICAP provides that Notwithstanding anything contained in these Articles but subject to all applicable provisions of the Act or any other law for the time being in force, the Company may purchase its own shares or other specified securities.
-3.SBICAP has an internal Risk policy of maintaining a minimum CAR of 15.00 All of the above would be subject to the Approval of the Board of SBICAP.
+2. Article 60 of AOA of SBICAP provides that Notwithstanding anything contained in these Articles but subject to all applicable provisions of the Act or any other law for the time being in force, the Company may purchase its own shares or other specified securities.
+3. SBICAP has an internal Risk policy of maintaining a minimum CAR of 15.00%.
+All of the above would be subject, of course, to the Approval of the Board of SBICAP.
 SBI Global Factors Ltd. As per regulations, the only way to transfer capital to parent bank is to pay dividends or buyback shares.
 There are regulatory restrictions for the reduction of the Company's capital to be paid back to the shareholders including the parent.
-Any reduction in capital can be made either through payment of dividend or reduction in stated capital as provided in the RBI Guidelines and the Companies Act .
-The amount to be paid is subject to maintaining adequate capital and the liquidity ratio as per the regulatory requirements. a.
-A Company cannot hold NBFC-Factors license unless it maintains and continues to maintain, an amount paid as Net Owned Funds. b.
-Every NBFC shall maintain, capital of not less than 15% of its aggregated risk weighted assets (Tier I plus Tier II Capital, Tier I capital should not be less than 10%) on balance sheet and of risk adjusted value of off balance sheet items, or such higher ratio as may be determined by the central bank.
+Any reduction in capital can be made either through payment of dividend or reduction in stated capital as provided in the RBI Guidelines and the Companies Act.
+The amount to be paid is subject to maintaining adequate capital and the liquidity ratio as per the regulatory requirements.

+- a.
+A Company cannot hold NBFC-Factors license unless it maintains and continues to maintain, an amount paid as Net Owned Funds. - b.
+Every NBFC shall maintain, capital of not less than 15% of its aggregated risk weighted assets (Tier I plus Tier II Capital, Tier I capital should not be less than 10%) on balance sheet and of risk adjusted value of off-balance sheet items, or such higher ratio as may be determined by the central bank. - c.
+Every company registered as NBFC- Factors shall maintain minimum Net Owned Fund (NOF) of Rs.
+5 crores as required by Factoring Regulations Act, 2011. - d.
+Companies Act also stipulates some conditions for transfer of capital by way of buy-back of shares or distribution as dividends.